The Tauranga Urban Design panel provides independent design review of significant projects across the city.

 Find out which types of proposals could benefit from the panel’s expertise in the ‘triggers’ section below.

 The panel provides developers, consultants and council with targeted urban design feedback and recommendations on their proposals, helping identify opportunities for added value to be explored, and potential design issues early on.

-The panel has an advisory role – it does not make decisions on resource consent applications.
+The panel has an advisory role – it does not make decisions on resource consent applications or override the City Plan process.
 Its job is to:

 - provide council with recommendations that will be considered in the review of resource consent applications and incorporated into planning reports.

 Working with the panel is voluntary and free of charge for developers and applicants.
 It may even reduce your project’s overall consenting and planning timeframes and costs by providing external expertise and guidance on a proposal which may lead to a quicker, easier resource consenting process in relation to urban design matters.

 Panel review sessions occur every fortnight on a Tuesday afternoon.
 Each session will last for approximately 1.5 hours - depending on the scale and complexity of the proposal.
 An indicative agenda is outlined below:

 - Outline of the proposal, the key issues and the key areas in which Council are seeking Panel recommendations.